EduardoZepeda/coffee-bytes-hugo/content/posts/buenas-practicas-y-diseño-de-una-api-rest/index.en.md

 The [DRF documentation suggests a flat structure](https://www.django-rest-framework.org/api-guide/relations/#example_2) when designing APIs.

-The white house API standards guide also advocates for very short nesting, setting as a limit
+The white house API standards guide also advocates for succinct nesting, setting as a limit

 ```bash
 recurso/<id>/recurso